BerZerker96/6DOF-Head-Tracking-Mods-Hub/README.md

 ## 🥽 Play in VR — Osiris VR Viewer

-Want to play these mods in a headset? **[Osiris VR Viewer](https://github.com/BerZerker96/Osiris-Vr-Viewer/tree/main)** has **built-in support** for these mods — it brings the head-tracked game into VR so you can look around naturally in 3D.
+Want to play these mods in a headset? **[Osiris VR Viewer](https://github.com/BerZerker96/Osiris-Vr-Viewer/tree/main)** has **Built-In Support** for these mods no need for Opentrack — it brings the head-tracked game into VR so you can look around naturally in 3D.

 👉 Grab it here: **[Osiris VR Viewer](https://github.com/BerZerker96/Osiris-Vr-Viewer/tree/main)**